 Menopause, or the “change of life,” is different for each woman.
 For example, hot flashes and sleep problems may trouble your sister.
 Meanwhile, you are enjoying a new sense of freedom and energy.
 And your best friend might hardly be aware of a change at all.

 Women may have different signs or symptoms at menopause.
-That's because estrogen is used by many parts of your body.
-So, as you have less estrogen, you could have various symptoms.
+That’s because estrogen is used by many parts of your body.
+As you have less estrogen, you could have various symptoms.
 Here are the most common changes you might notice at midlife.
-Some may be part of aging rather than menopause.
+Some may be part of aging rather than directly related to menopause.

 Change in your period.
 This might be what you notice first.
 Your periods may no longer be regular.
 They may be shorter or last longer.
 You might bleed less than usual or more.
 These are all normal changes, but to make sure there isn’t a problem, see your doctor if: